Do You Know All 13 Light Red Wine Varieties?

 Pinot Noir

 Pinot Noir sets the benchmark for light red wine.
 It is the most widely grown wine variety, originally cultivated by Cistertian monks in Burgundy, France.
-Pinot Noir’s high acidity and low alcohol make it a great wine for long term aging.
+The grape’s high acidity and low alcohol make it a great wine for long-term aging.

 What does Pinot Noir taste like?
-Since Pinot Noir is so widely cultivated, each of the major regions have very different taste profiles ranging from bitter cranberry to black raspberry cola.
+Since Pinot Noir is so widely cultivated, each of the major regions has a very different taste profile, ranging from bitter cranberry to black raspberry cola.
 Pinot Noir is a highly aromatic, lower tannin wine.

 Pinot Noir Serving Temperature: 59°F – 64°F Just cool.